marcel-goldschen-ohm/NEU-365P-385L-Spring-2022/README.md

 ## Homework :pencil2:

 Most homework will be in the form of Jupyter notebooks.

-Homework assignments will be posted on Canvas where you will be required to upload the completed notebook file. :warning: **Be sure to include your full name in the filename of each of your assignments (e.g. `assignment-your_full_name.ipynb`).** :warning: **All homework is due by midnight on the due date**.
+Homework assignments will be posted on Canvas where you will be required to upload the completed notebook file. :warning: **Be sure to include your full name in the filename of each of your assignments (e.g. `assignment-your_full_name.ipynb`).**

+Homework is predominantly weekly, and you will usually have one week to complete the assignment.
+All homework is `due by midnight on the due date`.
 Note that uploading to Canvas can sometimes be less than instantaneous, so DON'T WAIT UNTIL ONE MINUTE BEFORE MIDNIGHT ON THE DEADLINE TO SUBMIT.
 Late homework is not acceptable.

-* Python basics
-* Random walks
-* Algorithms
-* Bootstrap
-* Permutation test
-* Maximum Likelihood Estimation
-* Time series and filtering
-* Hidden Markov Model
-* Linear regression
-* Ridge or lasso regression
-* Nonlinear regression
-* Classification and clustering
-* Principal Component Analysis
-* Neural Network
+:exclamation: The course is fast paced, so keeping up with practicing the nearly weekly homework is critical for your success.

 ## Syllabus